Liaqaat-AI001/VLM-image-recognition-system/README.md

 Pillow

+If Cloning repository not working the please follow the procedure below.

+## Download files
+Download the following three files.
+1. app.py
+2. batch.py
+3. index.html

 ## Folder Setup

-Ensure the project folder has the following structure:
-1. You have to make a folder
+1. You have to make one folder and inside the folder make two sub folders named **templates**' and "**test_images"**
-2. put app.py, and batch.py file in the folder
+2. Put app.py and batch.py files in the main folder
-3. you have to make a another folder insie it and named it "templates" and put the index.html file in this folder
-4. make another folder named "test_images" and put all the images which you want to test through this system

-   e.g

-VLM-image-recognition-system/
+3. put the **index.html** file  inside **"templates"**

+4. Place your test dataset in the folder "**test_images**"

+.
+For Example

+**VLM-image-recognition-system** is main folder

 ├── app.py